elatov/elatov.github.io/_posts/2012-10-08-vcap5-dca-objective-1-1-implement-and-manage-complex-storage-solutions.md

 >
 > The user-defined storage capability appears in the Storage Capabilities pane of the Summary tab of the datastore or its datastore cluster.

-From the Home Screen select the Datastores view, then Right on a Datastore and Select &#8220;Assign User-Defined Storage Capability&#8221;:
+From the Home Screen select the Datastores view, then Right on a Datastore and Select "Assign User-Defined Storage Capability":
 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/right_click_datastore.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/right_click_datastore.png']);"><img class="alignnone size-full wp-image-3773" title="right_click_datastore" alt="right click datastore VCAP5 DCA Objective 1.1 – Implement and Manage Complex Storage Solutions " src="http://virtuallyhyper.com/wp-content/uploads/2012/09/right_click_datastore.png" width="435" height="302" /></a>

 Then select your capability to be assigned to this datastore: